The Rise of Road Accidents in Nepal: A Growing Concern

 The Role of the Public in Road Safety

 While government initiatives are critical, road safety is also a matter of public responsibility.
-Raising awareness about road safety norms, improving driver education, and encouraging safe driving behavior are essential to reducing accidents.
+Raising awareness about road safety norms, improving driver education, and encouraging safe driving behavior are essential to reducing road accidents.
 Programs targeting young drivers, in particular, can be effective in shaping safer driving habits.
 Similarly, pedestrians and cyclists must be educated on safe practices to avoid accidents.

 The role of private companies and non-governmental organizations (NGOs) in promoting road safety is also growing.
 Some NGOs have been active in conducting road safety campaigns and lobbying for better enforcement of traffic laws.
 Collaboration between the public and private sectors could further enhance efforts to improve road safety in Nepal.